Unity-Technologies/Addressables-Sample/README.md

   * "Unload *" buttons will unload scenes that have been additively loaded.
 * Scenes/ItemScenes/*
   * These scenes just contain items with no code.
 Their purpose is to be additively loaded by the Foundation scene.

+#### *Sprite Land*
+A scene showing different ways to access sprites.
+* Scenes/SampleScene
+  * After hitting play, clicking on the screen with trigger each sprite swap (one swap per click)
+  * The first sprite swap is a directly referenced sprite.
+  * The second is pulling a sprite out of a sprite sheet.
+NOTE: THIS WILL CRASH a standalone player.
+We are currently investigating this.
+  * Still to come is working with Sprite Atlas assets.